Humans are social creatures.

 Here are some tips for increasing engagement among members in your Facebook Group:

 1. Create a group around a specific topic

-When we asked Elizabeth Kelsey Bradley, who owns the hugely successful Blogging Boost group, what her secret for increasing engagement was, her reply was:
+When we asked Elizabeth Kelsey Bradley, who owns the hugely successful Blogging Boost group, what her secret for increasing engagement was, here’s what she told us: